networknt/light-doc/content/en/service/proxy/_index.md

 * Centralized logging with ELK, TraceabilityId, and CorrelationId
 * OpenTracing with Jaeger tracer integration
 * Collect client and service metrics into InfluxDB or Prometheus and view the dashboard on Grafana
-* Service registry and discovery with Consul or Zookeeper
+* Service registry and discovery with Portal Registry or Consul
 * Manage configuration with light-config-server

 To learn how to use this proxy, please refer to